masoomeshafiee/resnet-character-classification/README.md

 ####  Notes on Running in Colab
-When running `esNet_classification.ipynb ` in Google Colab, please consider:
+When running `ResNet_classification.ipynb ` in Google Colab, please consider:

 1. **Path setup (Cell 4)**
    Update the following paths before running: